show_page.php1 : dv14.jpg

 HISTORY: This animal died after a short, severe illness.
 These marmosets were housed with a group of squirrel monkeys.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Approximately 40% of the section is characterized by random, multifocal to coalescing foci of hepatic cord architecture loss and replacement by eosinophilic cellular and karyorrhectic debris and few scattered degenerate neutrophils (necrosis).
-At the periphery of the necrotic foci, hepatocytes are individualized and have either a hypereosinophilic cytoplasm and a pyknotic nucleus (necrotic) or a swollen, pale, vacuolated cytoplasm (degeneration), and contain a 5-12um, round, eosinophilic intranuclear inclusion body that peripheralizes the chromatin and is occasionally rimmed by a 2 um clear zone.
-Randomly, there are few multinucleate hepatocytes (viral syncytia) that contain similar intranuclear inclusions within small, shrunken pyknotic nuclei.
-Diffusely, remaining hepatocytes are mildly swollen with lacy cytoplasm or an intracytoplasmic vacuole that displaces the nucleus (glycogen type and lipid type vacuolar degeneration).
+HISTOPATHOLOGIC DESCRIPTION: Liver: 40% of the section is characterized by random, multifocal to coalescing foci of hepatic cord architecture loss and replacement by eosinophilic cellular and karyorrhectic debris and few scattered degenerate neutrophils (necrosis).
+At the periphery of the necrotic foci, hepatocytes are individualized and have either hypereosinophilic cytoplasm and a pyknotic nucleus (necrotic) or swollen, pale, vacuolated cytoplasm (degeneration), and often contain a 5-12µm, round, eosinophilic, intranuclear viral inclusion body that peripheralizes the chromatin and is occasionally rimmed by a 2 µm clear zone.
+Randomly, there are few multinucleate hepatocytes (viral syncytia) that contain similar intranuclear inclusions within pyknotic nuclei.
+Diffusely, remaining hepatocytes are mildly swollen with lacy cytoplasm or one to several discrete intracytoplasmic vacuoles that displace the nucleus (glycogen type and lipid type vacuolar change).

-MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular degeneration and necrosis, acute, random, multifocal to coalescing, with hepatocellular eosinophilic intranuclear viral inclusion bodies and rare viral syncytia, marmoset (Callithrix jacchus), nonhuman primate.
+MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular necrosis, random, acute, multifocal to coalescing, moderate, with hepatocellular degeneration, hepatocellular intranuclear viral inclusion bodies, and rare viral syncytia, marmoset (Callithrix jacchus), nonhuman primate.

 ETIOLOGIC DIAGNOSIS: Herpesviral hepatitis